qodeone/uikitty3/README.md

 ### Prerequisities

-uikitty runs on Drupal 8.x
+uikit3 runs on Drupal 8.x
-uikitty should work with any contrib module.
+uikit3 should work with any contrib module.

 ```
-uikitty is for developers and designers.
+uikit3 is for developers and designers.
 Build rapid prototypes with ease.
 ```

 ### Installing

 Install Drupal 8

-Download the newest version of uikitty base theme, make default theme in /admin/appearrance
+Download the newest version of uikit3 base theme, make default theme in /admin/appearrance

 ```
-Do not edit the uikitty theme, make your changes in either one of the contributed sub themes or make your own sub theme.
+Do not edit the uikit3 theme, make your changes in either one of the contributed sub themes or make your own sub theme.
 ```

-Download desired sub theme.
-For minimal installations or developers looking to start with a clean slate, download the mini-kitty